JoshCordova/math189Z/README.md

 ## This is my repo for Mathematics of Big Data (Covid-19 edition)

-The link to our final project proposal is https://docs.google.com/document/d/1d01UFPWWK8vYKL-adWI7HtW0Qt3adnbEHSplwShD1Fo/edit?usp=sharing

-*not much else to say here*
+The link to our final project repository is https://github.com/JoshCordova/math189Zfinal *no much else to say here*